About Me

 Analyzing JWST Observations of the Exoplanet LTT 9779b

 My pre-candidacy project at the University of New Mexico is leading the analysis of transmission spectrum data from the NIRSpec instrument on JWST to learn more about the atmosphere of this exoplanet that's part of the hot Neptune desert.
-I am currently working on a first-author paper to be published soon.
+This project was partially funded by a New Mexico Space Grant Graduate Research Fellowship in 2025-2026.
+I am currently working on a first-author paper to be published soon, and have been a part of papers detailing other portions of the observation.

 Outreach